ineba/fiserv-now-modernization-cookbook/README.md

 6. `cd app-mod-cookbook-starter`
 7. Start Hugo locally: `localserver` (Mac or Linux) or `localserver.bat` (Windows)
 6. Verify the recipe appears in cookbook at http://localhost:1313
+7. Checkin in the recipe to this repo

 ## How to update recipe in this cookbook